Deitox/kestrel_engine/docs/animation_workflows.md

 ## End-to-End Authoring Tutorial
 1. **Prep the workspace**
-   - From a clean checkout run `cargo fetch --locked` and `cargo check -p kestrel_editor -p animation_check` so the editor binary, CLIs, and watcher plumbing are ready before touching assets.
+   - From a clean checkout run `cargo fetch --locked` and `cargo check --bin kestrel_engine --bin animation_check` so the editor binary, CLIs, and watcher plumbing are ready before touching assets.
    - Skim `docs/animation_sample_content.md` for the entity/asset names referenced below; all steps point at those fixtures so CI can replay the workflow exactly.
 2. **Convert sprite source to an atlas**
    - Export the slime sheet from Aseprite using the prerequisites listed later in this file, then run `cargo run --bin aseprite_to_atlas -- fixtures/aseprite/slime_idle.json assets/images/slime_idle_atlas.json --atlas-key slime --events-file fixtures/aseprite/slime_idle_events.json`.